AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-non-production-pipelines.md

 >[!NOTE]
 >
->If a web-tier code pipeline already exists for the selected environment, this selection will be disabled.
+>If a web-tier code pipeline already exists for the selected environment, this selection is disabled.

 To finish the configuration of the web-tier code non-production pipeline, follow these steps.